Trauma Therapist Providence

 What to Expect in Therapy:

-• A safe and supportive environment where you can explore your experiences and feelings.
+• An accepting environment where you can explore your experiences and feelings.

 • Techniques and strategies to help you manage symptoms and improve your quality of life.